 Gas hobs typically have four burners, but some range cookers can have six and even more too.

 Gas hobs have been popular with professional chefs for decades, and they offer a lot of style to a home kitchen too.

 However, induction hobs are gaining traction and catching up with gas hobs in professional kitchens.
 This is largely because they distribute heat just as well but are much easier to clean.

 5. Gas on glass

-Gas on glass hobs are just the same as gas hobs.
+Gas on glass hobs work in exactly the same way as regular gas hobs.
 They have the same burners, same ignition process, and everything.
 The only difference is that the burners are mounted on a ceramic top.

 This simply means that the hob is easier to clean, and the glass top offers some lovely style points too.